LevelbossMike/ember-statecharts/README.md

 ember-statecharts [![Build Status](https://travis-ci.org/LevelbossMike/ember-statecharts.svg?branch=master)](https://travis-ci.org/LevelbossMike/ember-statecharts) [![Ember Observer Score](https://emberobserver.com/badges/ember-statecharts.svg)](https://emberobserver.com/addons/ember-statecharts)
 ==============================================================================

-This addon provides a statechart abstraction for adding statecharts to your `Ember.Object`s.
-Statecharts can be used to describe complex behaviour of your objects and separate ui-concern from functional concerns in your applications.
+This addon provides a statechart abstraction based on [xstate](https://xstate.js.org/) for adding statecharts to your Ember.js application.
+Statecharts can be used to describe complex behaviour of your objects and separate ui-concern from behavioral concerns in your applications.
 This is especially useful in `Ember.Component`-architecture but can be used across all layers of your application (e.g. when implementing global application state).